AbhiramKrishnaK/Speaking_Robo/README.md

 # Speaking_Robo
-This is a Python program which Says what the user Enter
+This is a HTML program which Says what the user Enter